joselgarza/ePortfolio/index.md

 - Three enhancements to the Travlr Trip Listings project (Milestones Two, Three, and Four)
 - Narratives explaining each enhancement and its alignment with program outcomes

+> 🔒 For security and academic integrity reasons, the project repository is private.
+If you're a reviewer or instructor, please [request access](https://github.com/joselgarza/cs465-fullstack) via GitHub or contact me directly [here](mailto:jose.garza4@snhu.edu).

 ---

 ### 🔗 Quick Navigation